Bila M. Kapita

-Bila M. Kapita, M.D. is a doctor from Kinshasa, Democratic Republic of the Congo who aided in initial research efforts investigating HIV/AIDS in Africa in the 1980s and 1990s.
-Dr. Kapita is credited as one of the first African scientists to independently identify that AIDS was prevalent in Central Africa.
+Bila M. Kapita is a doctor from Kinshasa, Democratic Republic of the Congo who aided in initial research efforts investigating HIV/AIDS in Africa in the 1980s and 1990s.
+Kapita is credited as one of the first African scientists to independently identify that AIDS was prevalent in Central Africa.
 Research work in collaboration with Project SIDA helped identify and publicize the heterosexual sexual transmission of HIV.
 Following his research career, he continued caring for patients with HIV/AIDS and has more recently returned to practicing cardiology.

 Biography

 Early life and career

 Bila M. Kapita was raised in a Swedish mission in the Bas-Congo province of the former Belgian Congo.

 Kapita received medical training in Brussels, Belgium at the Cliniques Universitaires Saint-Luc, where he focused on cardiology, publishing several research articles on the subject dating back to 1975.

 Upon return to Zaire, Kapita practiced cardiology and general medicine at the Mama Yemo Hospital, becoming head of internal medicine.
-Dr. Kapita was well established in Kinshasa and served as the head of the Kinshasa Medical Association.
+Kapita was well established in Kinshasa and served as the head of the Kinshasa Medical Association.